Recommendations

 1.11.8

-The safety plan should be in an accessible format and:
+The safety plan should be:

 • use a problem-solving approach

-• be held by the person
+• held by the person

-• be accessible to the person and the professionals and practitioners involved in their care at times of crisis.
+• accessible to the person and the professionals and practitioners involved in their care at times of crisis.

 1.11.9